dncoble/CubicOptimal/README.md

 0.2.x: machine learning to generate heuristics

-See to-do.txt for an unorganized list of things I plan on doing.
+See to-do.md for an unorganized list of things I plan on doing.

 1.0.0 released when it's able to optimally solve cubes up to length 20.
 Current ability: 11.